 If you released any fish you caught, identify the species and write in the number you released alive or dead.

-If you lost any fish of this species due to sharks, other predators, or other reasons, write in the number lost.
+If you lost any fish due to sharks, other predators, or other reasons, write in the number lost.

 Enter the type of each protected species you released uninjured, injured or dead.